-Bear Claw Doughnuts with a Saffron Cream Filling, White Chocolate, Almond, and Orange Zest
+Bear Claw Doughnuts with a Saffron Cream Filling, White Chocolate, Almond, & Orange Zest

 Looking for a fun way to entertain for a weekend retreat, sleepover, or sophisticated coffee break?
-Are you a huge fan of high quality saffron like we are?
-These saffron-filled bear claws just might do the trick.
+If you are a huge fan of high quality saffron like we are, these saffron-filled bear claws just might do the trick.
 They are sweet, creamy, and have a rich and delicious, yet slightly subtle saffron filling that balances well with flakey pastry dough, almond, white chocolate, and a dusting of cinnamon and sugar.

 Saffron and doughnuts you say?
 Absolutely, why not!?!

 Bear claws are a delicious little pastry made from a yeast dough.
 They are typically filled with almond paste.
 The pastry gets its name from the slits that are cut into the dough, which resemble little claws after being baked.
 The flakey dough goes great with so many fun fillings, so we decided to give a pinch of saffron a try.